Vera Songwe, Executive Secretary of the Economic Commission for Africa

 Prior to joining the World Bank, she was a Visiting Researcher at the Federal Reserve Bank of Minnesota and at the University of Southern California.

 She holds a PhD in Mathematical Economics from the Center for Operations Research and Econometrics and a Master of Arts in Law and Economics and a Diplôme d’études approfondies in Economic Science and Politics from the Université Catholique de Louvain in Belgium.
-She also has a Bachelor of Arts degree in Economics and Political Science from the University of Michigan.
-She is also a graduate of Our Lady of Lourdes College in Cameroon and has published widely on development and economic issues.
+She has a Bachelor of Arts degree in Economics and Political Science from the University of Michigan and is a graduate of Our Lady of Lourdes College in Cameroon.
+Ms. Songwe has published widely on development and economic issues.